fablabnk/RVPCWorkshop/README.md

 <img src="./IMAGES/overview.png width="30%">

-## Bill of Materials (BOM)
+## Getting Started: Laying Out the Components

-Here is a summary of all the components of the RVPC, in the recommended order of assembly that we will cover below
+Here is a summary - or Bill of Materials (BOM) - of all the components of the RVPC, in the recommended order of assembly that we will cover below

 [table]